rogermolas/rogermolas/README.md

 ### Hi there 👋
-Mainly work with Swift.
-C/C++ and Python
+Mainly work with Objective-C, Swift, C/C++ and Python.

 - 🔭 I’m currently working as an iOS Developer for **Turing** and **Carbid360**
 - 🔭 Help maintaning **CSV Localizer**, **MessengerKit** and **Spotify iOS SDK**